tmaxxdd/Arduino-LED-Controller/README.md

 ## Connection
 WS28212b standard uses three pins (5V, GND, DI) and they must be connected to Arduino board.
 For default it uses pin number 6 to send digital signals.

 ![Connection illustration](connection_illustration.png)

+## Configuration
+First you need configure number of your pixels on the strip